Complete-Genomics/denovo_OLC/README.md

 partial-order consensus.

-The same combined arm was tested on 2,970 matched hs8 barcodes using a fixed-reference local-truth evaluation.
-Racon(ML draft) improved mean identity by 1.7675 points over plain raw, but its 1.01% severe-loss rate was effectively at the pre-specified 1% safety boundary.
+The same combined arm was tested on 2,970 matched hs8 barcodes using a fixed-reference local-truth proxy: each barcode's local reference was assigned once from the no-filter arm.
+This method compresses effect sizes and cannot reliably rank close alternatives, so the resulting identity is a proxy rather than base-level truth.
+Racon(ML draft) improved mean proxy identity by 1.7675 points over plain raw, but its 1.01% severe-loss rate was effectively at the pre-specified 1% safety boundary.
 Racon is therefore a promising post-assembly stage, not yet a production default; larger field-sample validation is required before enabling the combined path.

 ## Discussion